haraldo07/EY-Hackathon-2023/Kaavya/README.md

 #### Check src of [Master](../Kaavya/src) for lab and class exercises.

-## Question : Given the Sudoku image try to extract the numbers or highlight them using appropriate image processing methods
+## Question : Build a model that reads Tamil-English code-mixed input and translates into English text without any contextual change.

 ### Upload the completed .ipynb file in your respective folder